nukeviet/fig-standards/accepted/vi/PSR-2-coding-style-guide-meta.md

 ### 3.2 - Extending Multiple Interfaces (10/17/2013)

-When extending multiple interfaces, the list of `extends` should be treated the same as a list of `implements`, as declared in Section 4.1.
 Khi mở rộng đa giao diện, danh sách `extends` nên được dùng như 1 danh sách `implements` như đã đề cập ở phần 4.1